mark-IV-II/serial_datalogger/README.md

     * Refresh port list - Refresh and show the serial ports recognised by the OS

 * ### Help
-    * Help - General help, about and credits regarding the app
+    * Help - General help, about and credits regarding the application

 * ### Operating System
-    Supports Windows, Linux and MacOSX.
+    * Supports Windows, Linux and MacOSX.
 Linux and MacOSX support is experimental

+* ### Supports different material UI themes
+    * Check out <a href='https://material.io/resources/color/#!/?view.left=0&view.right=0'>Theme Editor</a> for custom themes

 _[Icons from Thoseicons.com under CC BY 3.0](https://thoseicons.com/freebies/)_